mkirchler/transferGWAS/README.md

 ```
 Note that this won't install any of the `pytorch` libraries - you can only use it for the `run_bolt` and for stages 1 and 4 in the `simulation`.

+Installation of requirements should not take longer than a few minutes (depending on internet connection).

 ### Reproducing paper results